Skip to main content

 </mat-card>

-• We set the width and the height of the image to be 450 pixels
+• Setting width and height to 450 pixels

-*You're probably wondering what gravity face(s) exactly means.
-Cloudinary has an exciting feature where they can find interesting parts of the image and "zoom" or "put the focus" of the image to that point.
-Specifying 'face' as a parameter to 'gravity' really means that we want to find a face on the image and put that in the centre.
-Cloudinary refers to this as smart and content-aware image cropping.
+*Wondering what gravity face(s) means?
+Cloudinary can find interesting parts of an image and focus on them.
+Specifying ‘face’ as a parameter to ‘gravity’ tells it to find a face and centre on it.
+Cloudinary calls this smart and content-aware image cropping.

-For reference here's a screenshot of two images - the one on the left is the original image, and the one on the right has all the previously mentioned optimisations & transformations applied to it.
+For reference, here’s a screenshot of two images.
+The left one is the original; the right has all the transformations and optimisations applied.

-Now that we have this knowledge let's take a look at the component's logic.
-All we need to do is to display the images that users took.
-All the images get stored in Firebase, and they have two values: a public ID and an uploaded time.
-This means that we can query our dataset and return the data in a descending order based on the upload time value and we can also extract the public ID and feed that to the Cloudinary Angular SDK to display the images:
+With that knowledge, let’s look at the component logic.
+All we need to do is display the images users have taken.
+Every image stored in Firebase has two values: a public ID and an upload timestamp.
+We can query the dataset, return data in descending order by upload time, extract the public ID, and feed it to the Cloudinary Angular SDK:

 import { AngularFirestore } from '@angular/fire/firestore';